 The iconic department store which takes up an entire city NYC block is a must visit around the holiday season.
 The store is so festive and beautiful this time of year.
 Seeing Santa at Macy’s in NYC is a timeless tradition which dates back more than 160 years!
 Most notably, holiday classic Miracle on 34th Street was filmed at the store.
 On an interesting side note, Santa Claus from the movie actually played Santa in the 1946 Macy’s Thanksgiving parade!

 Location: Cleveland, Ohio

 Uniqueness factor: The Cleveland house was used for exterior scenes of Ralphie’s house.

 A Christmas Story is one of those timeless holiday classics which you can watch over and over again.
-While the film was originally a flop at the box office back in 1983, today this is no longer the case thanks in part to the popular 24/7 marathon on TBS every Christmas Eve.
+While the film originally flopped at the box office back in 1983, today it’s one of the more popular Christmas favorites thanks in part to the popular 24/7 marathon on TBS every Christmas Eve.
 For those of us who grew up loving the movie, we were fans way before the film’s rise to popularity and would love to see where the movie was filmed.
 Fortunately, in 1996, Ralphie’s house (used for the exterior shots) was turned into a museum!

-The house featured in the film is located on 11th Street just north of downtown Cleveland, and is open daily for tours.
+The house featured in the film is located on 11th Street just north of downtown Cleveland.
 The staff is very knowledgeable with plenty of fun stories to share about the filming process.
 Besides strolling through the house which was modeled to look exactly like the film (right down to the leg lamp in the front room), you can browse around an amazing memorabilia museum and shop for unique souvenir gifts.

 Every year, the house hosts a really unique themed 5k race where runners go all out with crazy themed outfits – don’t be surprised if you see runners dressed in a bunny suit or leg lamp costume!
 Finishers receive free admission to the house, along with a special themed medal and t shirt.